awesomemotive/missed-scheduled-posts-publisher/readme.md

 This plugin does one thing and does it well: it ensures any scheduled (future) posts are published on time.
 The plugin has been developed with performance in mind so will not affect the perceived performance of your website.

 Every fifteen minutes the plugin checks for posts that have missed their scheduled on time and will publish them.
-Multiple techniques for publishing your site's missed posts to ensure a scheduled post is not missed.
+Multiple techniques for checking your site's missed posts are used to ensure a scheduled post is not missed.

 ### Credits